Princeton High School (New Jersey): Spectacle Theatre

 Spectacle Theatre is Princeton High School's student-run drama club.
 Each year, students will act in and produce a fall play (generally in November) and a spring musical (generally in March).
 After the conclusion of the musical, seniors have the opportunity to direct single-act plays in a Student Directed Play production.
 Each production involves tech, make-up, lighting, and costume departments as well as a stage crew.

 The program was the first high school to premiere Brigadoon and Carousel.
 They have also performed operas at Princeton High School, the first of which was Cavalleria Rusticana, a one-act opera written by Pietro Mascagni.

 Spectacle Theatre is currently directed by Pat Wray, the PHS drama teacher and former Broadway dancer and actress.

 Speech and Debate

 Princeton High School has a rich history of success both in the National Speech and Debate Association (NSDA) and the National Catholic Forensic League (NCFL).
 The school speech & debate team competes in the three largest forms of High School Debate: Public Forum, Lincoln Douglas, and Congressional Debate, as well as a smaller range of speech categories.
 Debaters in both Public Forum and Lincoln Douglas have qualified to the Tournament of Champions, the NSDA National Tournament, and the NCFL National Tournament.

 Spork

 Spork is the school's food and dining magazine.
 It was created during the 2011–12 school year through funds generating via Kickstarter.
-The Spork staff writes and adapts recipes, reviews local Princeton restaurants, and publishes food-related features and articles.
-Spork is printed and distributed for free in school, in addition to online publication.
+The Spork staff writes and adapts recipes, reviews local restaurants, and publishes food-related features and articles.
+The magazine is printed and distributed for free in school, in addition to online publication.